-OpenMediaVault (OMV) is a free Linux distribution designed for Network-Attached Storage (NAS).
+OpenMediaVault (OMV) is a free Linux distribution designed for network-attached storage (NAS).
 The project’s lead developer is Volker Theile, who instituted it in 2009.
-OMV is based on the Debian operating system, and is licensed through the GNU General Public License v3.
+OMV is based on the Debian operating system and is licensed through the GNU General Public License v3.

 Access OpenMediaVault Web Interface

-- To access the OMV Web Interface we need to find the IP Address of our RaspberryPi.
+- In the beginning, to access the OMV Web Interface we need the IP Address of our Raspberry Pi.

 OpenMediaVault Address = Your Raspberry Pi IP Address In my case 192.168.1.73

 Default Username : admin Default Password : openmediavault

 Accessing SSH Console